KDAB/kuesa/README.md

 from ``tools/qtc_templates`` to the ``templates/wizards`` folder inside the Qt Creator install location.

+### Clearing Stale Caches

+If you've updated Kuesa or have used Kuesa previously, it is recommended to clear the Qt 3D cached shader files.

+These cache is located at Qt::TempLocation which is usually ""C:/Users/<USER>/AppData/Local/Temp" on Windows and "/tmp" on Linux.

+Remove all the .qt3d files present at that location to ensure Kuesa rebuilds all the shaders with all the updates.

 ## Documentation

 The reference documentation is available at: https://kdab.github.io/kuesa/